 We looked at how the service was staffed.
 We did this to make sure there was enough staff on duty at all times to support people in their care.
 We looked at the services duty rota, spoke with staff and people supported with their care.
-We found staffing levels were suitable with an appropriate skill mix to meet the needs of people who used the service.
 Staffing levels were determined by the number of people supported and their individual needs.
 Staff members spoken with said they were allocated sufficient time to be able to provide the support people required.
-One person who used the service said, "The staff who visit me are very reliable.
-I can set my clock by the time of their visits."
+One staff member said, "My visits are well managed."
+People supported by the service told us their carers were usually punctual.
+One person we spoke with said, "My carer is occasionally late but it doesn't happen that often.
+I know they can get held up at previous visits and in the traffic.
+It's not a problem as I know she will not let me down."